 Q: Code which executes economic action can be used to build what kind of incentives?

-Here's a new kind of economic essay.
-What makes it interesting is that with a few lines of Python, Peter Norvig proves a surprising result about wealth inequality.
-The initial distribution of wealth in the economy doesn’t affect the long-run distribution of wealth nearly as much as the nature of the transactions.
+Following on from a link we found in Andy Matuschak and Michael Nielsen’s essay, we can consider a new kind of economic essay programmed by Peter Norvig.
+What makes it interesting is that with a few lines of Python, Norvig proves a surprising result about wealth inequality.
+The initial distribution of wealth in the economy doesn't affect the long-run distribution of wealth nearly as much as the nature of the transactions.
 His code also suggests that constraining agents to trade only with people geographically near them makes little difference to the final distribution of wealth.

 Results like these challenge your intuition.
 But instead of those challenges being on the basis of abstract arguments, you can engage his model.
 If you don't agree that the initial distribution of wealth doesn't affect long-run wealth inequality, you can try find a counterexample: an initial distribution which does affect inequality.
 You can experiment easily, making modifications to a few lines of code, trying to find instances where the initial distribution matters.
 No matter whether you succeed or fail, you will build a better understanding of the problem.